genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/05_tokens/01_colour.md

 | `neutralFillActive` | `--neutral-fill-active` | <color-token tokenName="neutralFillActive"></color-token>  |
 | `neutralFillFocus` | `--neutral-fill-focus` | <color-token tokenName="neutralFillFocus"></color-token> |

-#### Neutral Fill Input
+#### Neutral fill input

-Another basic fill, applied to input elements to allow easy differentiation from other components like buttons.
+This is another basic fill, applied to input elements to allow easy differentiation from other components, such as buttons.

 | Token | CSS Custom Property | Preview |
 | --- | --- | --- |